cristibaluta/Leica-G9ii/README.md

 This project is an attempt to make a beautiful small camera from a Lumix G9II body.
 The camera is focused on street photography and has some buttons removed.

 - Why Lumix MFT?
 Because the Panasonic-Leica lenses have an aperture ring and they work only on Lumix
 - Why the G9II?
-Because it was the newest MFT, and the 25Mpx which I regret now
+Because it was the newest and most capable MFT
 - Why Leica M?
 Because it is the most beautiful camera ever made

 If you are an expert in any relevant field and see mistakes you are welcome to correct them or open issues for discussion, my only qualification to do this is that I was into electronics a long time ago.